 As the custodian of your data we place the highest priority on protecting that data and ensuring that you have full transparency on how and why we use that data and how you may exercise your rights in respect of that data.

 There is a lot of ground to cover in this policy so we have tried to provide it in a digestable question and answer format.
-Each of the following headings is a link to the specific topics covered.
-Please note, in particular, the glossary of terms contained in section 20.

 This privacy notice aims to give you information on how Ethoca Limited (“Ethoca”) collects and processes the following two main categories of data: